 Where to get the Fixpack: search this SPSS Statistics page on the IBM Fix Central website.
 Select the file for your operating system(s) and click the “Continue” button for the download page.
+Read this document for installation instructions.
 For a list of APARs addressed in this fixpack, view this Tech Note.

 Overall there were over 90 defects addressed that cover a wide swathe of functionality.
 The areas addressed can be described in several broad categories.
-Here are the highlights:
+Below are the highlights:

 Improved application startup time

 By streamlining internal processes we have significantly reduced startup time.
 The application will no longer slow your Windows desktop way down while it starts.
 We also discovered that users with Windows may experience additional startup delays caused by the Windows Defender application (learn more).